AV306/AV306/README.md

 - [PaintApp](https://av306.github.io/PaintApp): a basic drawing app with different brush types, shape and text tools.
 Made in p5.js as a school project.

 - [Xenon](https://github.com/AV306/xenon): A fully scalable, object-oriented Minecraft Fabric utility mod written in Java.
 Features include FullBright, Timer, WAILA, Halo Red Reticle and more.

-- "Gravitation": A (incomplete) game where you change the direction and magnitude of gravity, knock objects together, and solve puzzles with a little red ball.

 - [Jay2D](https://av306.github.io/2d-engine-p5js): A ~~very unreliable~~ basic 2D game engine made in p5.js, with sprites, physics and rudimentary, unreliable circle colliders.